-Executive Resume Trend 2021: Being Extra Diligence with Strategy – Both Content and Design
+Executive Resume Trend 2021: Being Extra Diligent with Strategy – Both Content and Design

 We are in an employer’s market, which means the choice of candidates is incredibly high.
 When flooded with resumes, recruiters and hiring decision-makers seek resume content and design that is easy to read, polished, professional, and highly targeted.
 Your resume can not be compiled without careful consideration of diverse strategies that are unique to you and your career.
 My career colleagues had some very insightful comments about this trend.
 Tips stretch across a range of considerations:

 Bob McIntosh: “Let’s do away with verbose, cliche-ridden, value-lacking Summary statements.
 I see 2021 as the year recruiters and other hiring authorities say enough of poorly written Summary statements.
 Instead, they should be labelled, Value Proposition.”